innovation Productivity Tips & Hacks

 How to Effectively Manage Documents with SharePoint Document Management Features

-The most fundamental way your SharePoint and Microsoft Teams experiences are intertwined is through documents shared and stored in MS Teams.
-The reason for this is straightforward; all document management in MS Teams is actually just a window into what is happening in SharePoint.
 Whether you choose to access the documents in SharePoint or Teams, they nevertheless exist in SharePoint.
 This makes sense given the history of the SharePoint platform and its roots as a Document Management System.
 Microsoft Teams adds to the existing SharePoint document management layer with other features like Conversations, Apps, and other integrations.

 Let’s go over the available SharePoint document management features, explain how they can assist your teams in working together, along with takeaways for you to apply within your organization for some quick wins.